 To view the written report follow the link below:

-Over the past two years we have introduced new whole school literacy and numeracy projects.
+In recent years we have introduced new whole school literacy and numeracy projects.
 As a result of our school self-evaluation process we produce an annual school improvement plan.
 We examine our practices in other curricular areas also and we constantly review our work and our way of doing things.
 This is in the best interests of the pupils and it gives us an opportunity to enhance both teaching and learning.

 Our School Improvement Plan in Literacy (2012 – 2015) focussed on